Justice Studies Dual Major

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.

-Students who are interested in a dual major in justice studies will need to file an Intent to Dual Major form.
-The form is available in the justice studies office or can be downloaded from the program website at cola.unh.edu/justice-studies.
-Program offices are located in Room 206 of Huddleston Hall and are open Monday through Friday from 8 a.m. to 12 p.m. and 1 p.m. to 4:30 p.m.
-For more information, please contact Ellen Cohn at (603) 862-3197, e-mail firstname.lastname@example.org; or Deb Briand at (603) 862-1716, e-mail email@example.com.
+Students who are interested in a dual major in justice studies will need to officially declare in Webcat (my.unh.edu).
+Program offices are located in Hamilton Smith Hall and are open Monday through Friday from 8 a.m. to 12 p.m. and 1 p.m. to 4:30 p.m.
+For more information, please contact Molly Dorsey at (603) 862-0703, e-mail firstname.lastname@example.org; or Deb Briand at (603) 862-1716, e-mail email@example.com.

 - Demonstrate knowledge of fundamental theoretical approaches and key disciplinary concepts of Justice Studies.